RPIP-60: Protocol Upgrade Guardrails Source

 Abstract

-Additionally the security council may veto contract upgrades.
-The veto power should not be used lightly, and misuse may result in replacement of the security council by the pDAO.
+Regularly scheduled protocol upgrades now have a delay between when they are passed, and when they are executed.
+Additionally, the security council may veto contract upgrades.
+The veto power should not be used lightly, and misuse may result in the replacement of the security council by the pDAO.

 Motivation